Sahabzada Yaqub Khan: Foreign minister and United Nations

 In the 1980s, he also managed to maintain Pakistan's close friendship with Iran and the rich Arab States during the Iran-Iraq war.
-After the general elections held in 1988 in the country, Yaqub was kept as foreign minister in the First Benazir ministry by Prime Minister Benazir Bhutto in order to engage in negotiation with the International Monetary Fund (IMF).
+After the general elections held in 1988 in the country, Yaqub was kept as foreign minister in the first Benazir ministry by Prime Minister Benazir Bhutto in order to engage in negotiation with the International Monetary Fund (IMF).

 In 1988–90, he aided Prime Minister Benazir Bhutto to reach agreement to sign an arms control treaty with her Indian counterpart Rajiv Gandhi.
-In 1990, he met Indian External Minister, I.K.
-Gujral to convene a secret message to Indian Prime Minister V. P. Singh to warn against an active conflict between two countries.
+In 1990, he met Indian External Minister, I. K. Gujral to deter an active conflict between two countries.

-After the general elections held in 1990, he was inducted in first Sharif ministry by Prime Minister Nawaz Sharif where he remained until 1991.
+After the 1990 Pakistani general election, Prime Minister Nawaz Sharif made him foreign minister, a position he retained until 1991.
 He once again put country's foreign policy to supporting U.S.-led invasion of Iraq in the Gulf War.
-After the Gulf War, Yaqub left his post as foreign minister following his resignation on 26 February 1991.
+After the Gulf War, Yaqub resigned his post as foreign minister on 26 February 1991.

 After his resignation, he went on to join the United Nations when he was named the Special Representative of the Secretary-General for Western Sahara in 1992 which he remained until 1995.
 In 1996, he was again re-appointed as foreign minister by Prime Minister Benazir Bhutto but it was short-lived when his tenure was cut-short after President Farooq Leghari dismissed Benazir Bhutto's government.

 Although he retired from politics in 1997, Yaqub Ali Khan did provide his support to President Pervez Musharraf to stabilise his writ against the government of Prime Minister Nawaz Sharif in 1999 when he visited United States to provide legitimacy of military martial law.

 Post-retirement and death

 In 1981, he was appointed as the founding chairman of the board of trustees of the Aga Khan University which he chaired for almost two decades until his retirement in 2001.
 He was also a commissioner in the now retired Carnegie Commission on Preventing Deadly Conflict in New York City, United States.

 Yaqub Ali Khan was married to Begum Tuba Khaleeli of the Iranian Khaleeli family of Calcutta with whom he had two sons, Samad and Najib.
-He was said to be proficient in seven global languages including English, Russian, French, Urdu, German, Italian, and Bengali.
 He died of an old age, at 95, in Islamabad where he was laid to rest in Westridge cemetery in Rawalpindi, Punjab, Pakistan.
 His funeral services were attended by then CJCSC General Rashad Mahmood, then COAS General Raheel Sharif, then Air Chief General Sohail Aman, then Naval Chief Admiral Muhammad Zakaullah and other high-ranking civil and military officials and people from all walks of life.